TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-01-15-keep-your-changelog-useful-with-links.md

 git push origin master
 ```

-That's it
+That's it!

 <br>

 I'm sorry I didn't follow this rule from [PHP Package Checklist](http://phppackagechecklist.com/#1,2,3,4,5,6,7,8,9,10,11,12,13,14) and used Github Releases instead.
-But now I have no more excuses.
+But **now I have no more excuses**.

 I hope you to...